baraaali99/MoneyFellows.ProductOrder/README.md

 ## Usage

 To use the API, send HTTP requests to the appropriate endpoints.
-The base URL is `https://localhost:5001`.

 ## API Endpoints